epidemian/advent-of-code-2022/README.md

 ### Day 10: Cathode-Ray Tube

 This one was a super fun one.
 Part 1 was quite easy, while part 2 had an unexpected "twist" of —spoiler alert!— reinterpreting the data of part 1 as an image.

+### Day 11: Monkey in the Middle

+This one involved tedious amounts of parsing.
+After that, the simulation for the first part was straightforward, and then the second part involved a neat modular math trick.
+I'm quite satisfied with the end result, where some OO-ish delegation was used to spread the parsing logic into smaller chunks instead of a giant mess of `unwrap()`/`expect(..)`-riddled single function.